 In biology, exponential growth is often observed in populations.
 Under ideal conditions, a population can double in size within a certain period.
 If we know the doubling time and the initial population size, we can use exponents to predict the population size at a future time.
 This is particularly relevant in understanding the spread of infectious diseases.
 The infamous "R0" (R-naught) value, which represents the average number of people that one infected person will infect, can be used to model the exponential growth of a disease outbreak.

 In computer science, exponents play a crucial role in algorithms and data structures.
-For example, the time complexity of certain algorithms is often expressed using exponential notation.
-An algorithm with a time complexity of O(2^n) means that the time it takes to run the algorithm increases exponentially with the size of the input (n).
+As an example, the time complexity of certain algorithms is often expressed using exponential notation.
+Still, an algorithm with a time complexity of O(2^n) means that the time it takes to run the algorithm increases exponentially with the size of the input (n).
 Understanding exponential complexity is essential for designing efficient algorithms and optimizing software performance.

 Current Trends and Emerging Perspectives